tayciryahmed/monilog/README.md

 With `rates` being the number of requests per second for each step of the simulation and `durations` being the durations of the corresponding simulation steps.

+**Attention:** The monitoring is stopped when no new logs are written to the log file during `MAX_IDLE_TIME` set by default to 2 minutes.
+This is added to manage stopping the monitoring automatically, particularly when doing limited time simulations.

 ## Future Improvements
 This is a first working solution for http log monitoring.
 Many improvements can be added :